storj-archived/research/docs/user-profiles.md

 - Holds a few coins but freaks out and sells the dip sometimes.
 - Wants to learn more about mining/farming but is too shy to post in the RocketChat for help.

-## The Crypto-Scared/Lite User
+## The Lite User
 - Wants to encrypt and store their music library, from embarrassing GarageBand recordings to highly coveted synth beats.
 Wants to share these precious beats with a select few.
 - Has a Macbook Air, which is used primarily for word processing and web surfing.
 - Ran out of space on Dropbox.
-- Scared of losing money, does not hold crypto, does not know what a "rig" is.
-Thinks encryption sounds good.
+- Has heard of Bitcoin from the news, however that is about all.
+- Thinks encryption sounds good for privacy.

 ## The Adventurer
 - Uses KeePassXC to manage passwords and wants a "remote" folder to be able to keep the password database (.kdbx) updated, and available from multiple devices.